Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Preliminaries on crossed modules, CW-complexes and 2-lattices

-{\bf $(S^3,L_{\mathfrak{g}})$:} Let us consider the 3-sphere $S^3$ with the globe decomposition as follows.
-We have a unique 0-cell $v$ at the point of zero latitude and longitude, and a unique 1-cell $t$ making the equator, oriented eastwards.
-We have two 2-cells, $p,p'$, one for each hemisphere, which attach along the equator (oriented eastwards).
-Up to now we described a cell decomposition of $S^2$.
+{\bf $(S^3,L_{\mathfrak{g}})$:} {We consider the 3-sphere $S^3$ with the globe decomposition {$L_{\mathfrak{g}}=(\{ v\}, \{ t \}, \{ P,P'\}, \{b,b' \})$} as follows.
+We firstly consider a CW-decomposition $L$ of $S^2$ with a unique closed 0-cell $v$ at the point of zero latitude and longitude, and a unique closed 1-cell $t$ making the equator, oriented eastwards.
+We have two closed 2-cells, $P,P'$, one for each hemisphere, {attaching} along the equator (oriented eastwards).
+See Fig. \ref{L1}.}

 To get from $S^2$ to $S^3$ we now need to add two additional 3-cells $b,b'$ attaching on each side of the 2-sphere.
-This example is not 1-regular but it is 2-regular. \centerline{ \epsfysize 2cm \epsfbox{s2-3.eps} }

-{\bf $(S^3,L_0)$:} We can choose an even simpler lattice decomposition $L_0$ of $S^3$, having unique $0$ and $2$-cells (resulting in $S^2$), and two blobs $b$ and $b'$, as above, attaching along each side of the 2-sphere.
-This is not 2-regular. \end{example}
+{\bf $(S^3,L_0)$:} We can choose an even simpler 2-lattice decomposition $L_0$ of $S^3$, having unique $0$- and $2$-cells (resulting in $S^2$), and two 3-cells $b$ and $b'$, as above, attaching along each side of the 2-sphere. \end{example}